 We will look at reasonable expenditure and expected income for the whole academic year to see whether there is a shortfall or ‘additional need’ between the two.
 There are limitations as to what can be counted as income and expenditure and these are prescribed by the Government.
 Your expenditure will be offset against your income for the full academic year and where there is an additional need we will make an award from the fund.

 Please see applying for the University of Bath hardship fund for information on non-standard applications.

-If reasonable provisions have not been made for both tuition fees and living costs we may refuse any award from the fund.
+If reasonable provisions have not been made for both tuition fees and core living costs we may refuse any award from the fund.